-No

-What investment strategy does this financial product follow?

-In seeking to achieve this objective, the Sub-Fund will invest most of its assets in debt securities and instruments (debentures, fixed-rate securities, notes and others) of private and public debtors issued by issuers from so-called emerging market countries and/or denominated in currencies from emerging market countries or economically linked to currencies from emerging market countries.
+In seeking to achieve the investment objective, the Sub-Fund will invest most of its assets in debt securities and instruments (debentures, bonds, fixed-rate securities, notes and others), as well as money market instruments issued by private and public-law debtors from all over the world, in term deposits and time deposits with banks in Lichtenstein, in any other member state of the EEA or in Switzerland as well as in units of other undertakings for collective investments in transferable securities and undertakings comparable to a UCITS which invest their assets in accordance with the investment policy (money market funds and/or money market funds with short maturities) of this Sub-Fund.

 The Sub-Fund Fund integrates environmental and / or social characteristics as part of its investment process, as outlined in this SFDR Annex.

-.
-Please refer to section of the Supplement titled "Investment Strategy".